antronerds/r2-tutorials/docs/One_Gene_View.md

 If you enter sample names in the 'Samples to mark' entry field, then the appearance of these marked samples can be adapted via the to other fields as indicated above.
 However, these will be applied to all the marked samples at the same time.

 If you would like to use different layouts and or colors for every indicated sample, or for groups of samples, then you can adjust the marker color and type of the samples that you marked with a syntax in the 'Samples to mark' field.
 The syntax for using this strategy is explained below:

+Please note that the explanation below for marking samples is redundant and is linked to the static plot option, and this option will be removed soon."

 The syntax to use for 'Samples to mark' is: sample1,sample2:hexcolor1:method1.